-I assume that you went into the official GMAT exam having already taken several GMAT practice tests, and that you had a baseline score for comparison.
+I assume that you took the GMAT exam having already taken several GMAT practice tests from GMAC, and that you had a baseline score for comparison.

 However, if you have been struggling with certain types of GMAT questions all along, then my guess is that you were not that surprised by your GMAT score.
 Plan to retake the GMAT, but not immediately.